patrickwalczak/Invoice-App/README.md

 An idea for this application comes from frontendmentor.io

 I was looking for a challenging mini project to test my current skills.
 So, I check out how app should look like and what functionalities should have.
-I have changed some parts to have more fun.

 About app.